 The rest of the paper is organized as follows: the next section presents a brief overview of WPVM and WMPI libraries.
-Section 3 describes the features of our Java binding for WMPI, while Section 4 describes how JWMPI has been integrated with another Java-based tool that is oriented to Web-based computing.
-Section 5 presents some performance results.
-The related work is described in Section 6, while Section 7 concludes the paper.
+Section 3 describes the features of our Java binding for WMPI, while section 4 describes how JWMPI has been integrated with another Javabased tool that is oriented to Web-based computing.
+Section 5 presents some performance results that were taken our Java bindings and with the integration of WMPI with the other tool.
+The related work is described in section 6, while section 7 concludes the paper.